-Campus ministry also sponsors Bible study groups, social activities, inquiry sessions for non-Catholics, participation in the 40 Days for Life, and retreats for student leaders.
+Campus ministry also sponsors Bible study groups, social activities, inquiry sessions for non-Catholics, and retreats for student leaders.

 Perhaps the most exciting recent development at Aquinas has been the launch of its residential program, which is likely to transform the College as many more full-time students from around the country find it easier to come to Aquinas.

 In 2012, Aquinas announced a partnership with St. Thomas Hospital, which is adjacent to the campus, to house students in a portion of the hospital’s Seton Lodge.
 Students have access to the medical services and health club at St. Thomas Hospital.
 The hotel-like residence, which is single-sex by floor, will accommodate only a small number of students for the first year, but the College hopes to greatly increase the number of residents for the 2013-2014 academic year and looks to double for the next academic year.
 Residents for the 2012-2013 year hail from ten states: Washington, New Mexico, Texas, Minnesota, Ohio, Maryland, Delaware, Virginia, Tennessee, and Alabama.

-Nashville is the capital city of Tennessee with a population of over 630,000 people.
+Nashville is the capital city of Tennessee with a population of more than 630,000 people.
 In addition to famous and historical ties to the country music industry, Nashville has a vast health care sector and a growing automobile manufacturing industry.

 Nashville is a transportation hub, which includes the Nashville International Airport, a hub for Southwest Airlines and host to other major carriers easily accessible from the College.
 Due to its central location and the numerous interstate highways converging in the city, Nashville is within a day’s drive of two-thirds of the nation’s population.
 Despite being located in such a busy urban area, the campus has a very low crime rate.